fmr-llc/jive-content-viewer/README.md

 Build the Content Viewer
 ------------------------
 * Go to the Overview page that you installed the Content Viewer Builder application.
-* Paste the TOC document URL you copied in the section above.
+* Paste the TOC document URL you copied in the previous section.
 * Check the "Show TOC Icons" checkox if you want the small jive icons for internal content, or uncheck it if you want them removed.
+* Check the "Show TOC People and Place Hover Popups" checkox if you want the Jive formatted information popups to appear when hovering over your internal hyperlinks, or uncheck it if you do not.
 * Click Next and the code for two separate widgets will be generated.
 Copy the top code for the TOC first.
 * Go to the overview page you want to put the Content Viewer.
 * Drag an HTML Widget into a column.
 This widget will become the Table of Contents, so it works best in a narrow column.
 * Edit the widget.
-Paste the code you just copied.
+Paste the code from the TOC Widget.
 * Click on Save Properties.
 * Go back to the Content Viewer Builder.
-Copy the code in the bottom area.
+Copy the Viewer code in the bottom area.
 * Go back to the overview page with the Content Viewer you are building.
 * Drag another HTML widget into another column on your page.
 This will become the viewer, so a wide column works best.
 * Edit the widget.
-* Paste the code you just copied.
+* Paste the Viewer code you just copied.
 * Click Save Properties.
 * Publish the page.